CRISPR Therapeutics (CRSP)

 Samarth Kulkarni, Ph.D.
 Chief Executive Officer and Chairman of the Board

-Samarth Kulkarni, Ph.D., has served as the Chief Executive Officer of CRISPR Therapeutics since 2017, having joined the company in 2015 in its early stages.
-As President and Chief Business Officer, he was instrumental in shaping the company's strategy and establishing key partnerships with biopharma companies like Vertex and Bayer.
-Under his leadership as CEO, CRISPR Therapeutics developed the world's first approved gene-edited treatment for sickle cell disease and transfusion-dependent beta thalassemia.
-Before joining CRISPR, Dr. Kulkarni was a Partner at McKinsey & Company, where he held a prominent role in the Pharmaceutical and Medical products practice and co-led the biotech practice.
-He currently serves on the Boards of Directors for Black Diamond Therapeutics, Centessa Pharmaceuticals, Repare Therapeutics, and Oruka Therapeutics, and previously chaired the Board of Directors of Casebia Therapeutics, a joint venture between CRISPR Therapeutics and Bayer.
+Samarth Kulkarni has served as the Chief Executive Officer of CRISPR Therapeutics since 2017 and became Chairman of the Board in September 2023.
+He joined CRISPR Therapeutics in 2015 as Chief Business Officer during the company's early stages, where he played a key role in developing its strategy and forging initial partnerships with biopharma companies like Vertex and Bayer.
+Under his leadership, CRISPR Therapeutics developed the world's first approved gene-edited treatment for sickle cell disease and transfusion-dependent beta-thalassemia.
+Before joining CRISPR, Dr. Kulkarni was a Partner at McKinsey & Company, where he held a leading role in the Pharmaceutical and Medical products practice and co-led the biotech practice, focusing on strategy and operations.
+He serves on the Board of Directors of Black Diamond Therapeutics, Centessa Pharmaceuticals, Repare Therapeutics, and Oruka Therapeutics.
+Dr. Kulkarni holds a Ph.D. in Bioengineering and Nanotechnology from the University of Washington and a B. Tech. from the Indian Institute of Technology.

-Raju Prasad, Ph.D., assumed the role of Chief Financial Officer at CRISPR Therapeutics on March 14, 2023.
-Prior to his tenure at CRISPR, Dr. Prasad spent nine years at William Blair & Company, from March 2014 to March 2023, where he rose to the position of Partner in January 2021.
-As a senior biotechnology analyst at William Blair, he specialized in covering small-cap, mid-cap, and large-cap companies, and spearheaded the firm's initiative to expand coverage into cell therapy, gene therapy, and gene editing.
-His earlier career included roles as a research associate at the University of North Carolina at Chapel Hill's Gillings School of Global Public Health and as an independent consultant for the U.S. Environmental Protection Agency.
-Dr. Prasad also contributes to the advisory board of Portal Innovations, a life sciences venture development engine.
+Raju Prasad has served as the Chief Financial Officer of CRISPR Therapeutics since March 14, 2023.
+Prior to joining the company, he was a Partner and senior biotechnology analyst at William Blair & Company from March 2014 to March 2023, where he led the firm's initiative on covering cell therapy, gene therapy, and gene editing companies.
+Dr. Prasad's previous experience includes working as a research associate with the University of North Carolina at Chapel Hill's Gillings School of Global Public Health and as an independent consultant with the U.S. Environmental Protection Agency.
+He also serves on the advisory board of Portal Innovations, a life sciences venture development engine.
+Dr. Prasad holds a B.A. in cell biology and neuroscience from Rutgers University, an M.S. in exercise physiology from the University of Delaware, and a Ph.D. in environmental sciences and engineering from the University of North Carolina at Chapel Hill.
+He is the author of "Building Breakthroughs: On the Frontier of Medical Innovation".

 AI Analysis | Feedback